gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Run the new version of the input script.
-One obvious difference with the previous (minimalist) NVT run is the temperature at the beginning of the run (orange curve).
-The final temperature is also closer to the desired temperature:
+    Run again GROMACS using this new input script.
+One difference with the previous (minimalist) NVT run is
+    the temperature at the beginning of the run.
+The final temperature is also much closer to the desired temperature of 360 K.

 .. figure:: ../figures/level1/bulk-solution/temperature-improved-light.png
     :alt: Gromacs tutorial : temperature versus time.